MiguelCF06/FoodPower/README.md

 Develop a game with the theme of Ridiculous Powers in one week for the Don Pachi Game Jam.
 In this game you play as a kid that enters in a laboratory and makes a mistake, this mistake cause that the scientist that were there became in food, and somehow the kid acquire powers like throw burguers, a baguette sword and become in jelly.

+## Play it
+Here you can download our game and play it, is only available for windows, hope you like it!

 ## Developers